 Shareholders of each Fund normally will have to pay federal income taxes on the dividends and other distributions they receive from the Fund, whether the distributions are paid in cash or reinvested in additional shares.
 Dividends from ordinary income and any distributions from net short-term capital gains are generally taxable to shareholders as ordinary income for federal income tax purposes.
 Distributions of net capital gains (i.e., the excess of net long-term capital gains over net short-term capital losses) are taxable to shareholders as long-term capital gains for federal income tax purposes without regard to the length of time the shareholders have held their shares.
 Distributions of ordinary dividends to a Fund's noncorporate shareholders may be treated as "qualified dividend income," which is taxed at reduced rates, to the extent such distributions are derived from, and reported by a Fund as, "qualified dividend income," and provided that the recipient shareholder satisfies certain holding period requirements and refrains from making certain elections.
 If 95% or more of a Fund's gross income, calculated without taking into account net capital gains, represents "qualified dividend income," the Fund may report, and the Fund's noncorporate shareholders may then treat, all such income as "qualified dividend income," provided that the recipient shareholder satisfies certain holding period requirements and refrains from making certain elections.
 "Qualified dividend income" generally is income derived from dividends from U.S. corporations or from "qualified foreign corporations," which are corporations that are either incorporated in a U.S. possession or eligible for benefits under certain U.S. tax treaties.
-Distributions paid by a "qualified foreign corporation" if the applicable stock is readily tradable on an established U.S. securities market.
+Distributions from a foreign corporation that is not a "qualified foreign corporation" may nevertheless be treated as distributions paid by a "qualified foreign corporation" if the applicable stock is readily tradable on an established U.S. securities market.
 "Passive foreign investment companies" are not "qualified foreign corporations."
 The Bond Fund does not expect any material portion of its distributions to be treated as qualified dividend income.